The Honourable Luc Martineau

 Vice-Chair and CEO

 Ms. Théberge was appointed full-time Vice-Chair and Chief Executive Officer of the Copyright Board of Canada in October 2018 for a five-year term.
 Prior to her appointment, she held various senior executive positions within the federal government, notably as Director General of Creative Marketplace and Innovation and Director General of International Trade and Copyright Policy at the Department of Canadian Heritage, and Director of the International Network on Cultural Policy.
 Ms. Théberge currently co-chairs the Council of Federal Tribunal Chairs and sits on the Steering Committee for the Heads of Federal Agencies.
 Ms. Théberge holds a Master of Science (M.Sc.) in Political Science from Université de Montréal and several certifications in change management, coaching and leadership.

 Ms. Braun was appointed part-time Member in November 2018 for a four-year term.
+Her mandate was extended for another four years in November 2022.
 Ms. Braun is an economist whose career includes service with the United Nations working in collaboration with several international agencies on international development projects.
 She has also worked with the governments of Ontario and Alberta on public policy.
 Ms. Braun holds an MBA from the University of Saskatchewan and a Master degree in economics from the University of Geneva.

 Mr. Côté was appointed part-time Member in November 2018 for a four-year term.
+His mandate was extended for another four years in November 2022.
 Mr. Côté is a retired professor of law at the Université du Québec à Montréal (UQAM), a member of the Quebec Bar since 1984 and a retired member of the same organization since 2015.
 Before that, M. Côté was Vice President of Academic Affairs and Dean of the Political Science and Law Faculty of UQAM.
 On June 30, 2020, M. Côté was appointed President of the Conseil de la justice administrative du Québec.
 He has a particular interest in law as it relates to technologies and has authored many publications in the fields of computer law, international law and intellectual property law.
 Mr. Côté holds a doctorate in public international law from the Université Paris X Nanterre and an LL.B. from UQAM.